backstage/backstage/docs/features/techdocs/cli.md

 Serve a documentation project locally in a Backstage app-like environment

 Options:
-  -i, --docker-image <DOCKER_IMAGE>           The mkdocs docker container to use (default: "spotify/techdocs") --docker-entrypoint <DOCKER_ENTRYPOINT>     Override the image entrypoint --docker-option <DOCKER_OPTION...>          Extra options to pass to the docker run command, e.g. "--add-host=internal.host:192.168.11.12"
+  -i, --docker-image <DOCKER_IMAGE>           The mkdocs docker container to use (default: "spotify/techdocs:v1.2.0") --docker-entrypoint <DOCKER_ENTRYPOINT>     Override the image entrypoint --docker-option <DOCKER_OPTION...>          Extra options to pass to the docker run command, e.g. "--add-host=internal.host:192.168.11.12" (can be added
-                                              (can be added multiple times).
+                                              multiple times).
   --no-docker                                 Do not use Docker, use MkDocs executable in current user environment.
-  --mkdocs-port <PORT>                        Port for MkDocs server to use (default: "8000") --preview-app-bundle-path <PATH_TO_BUNDLE>  Preview documentation using a web app other than the included one.
-  --preview-app-port <PORT>                   Port where the preview will be served.
-                                              Can only be used with "--preview-app-bundle-path". (default: "3000") -v --verbose                                Enable verbose output. (default: false) -h, --help                                  display help for command
+  --site-name                                 Name for site when using default MkDocs config --site-dir <PATH>                           Directory containing generated TechDocs site. (default: "./site/") --mkdocs-port <PORT>                        Port for MkDocs server to use (default: "8000") -v --verbose                                Enable verbose output. (default: false) --preview-app-bundle-path <PATH_TO_BUNDLE>  Preview documentation using another web app --preview-app-port <PORT>                   Port for the preview app to be served on (default: "3000") -h, --help                                  display help for command
 ```